Sandra Dallas Bio

-New York Times best-selling author SANDRA DALLAS, the author of thirteen adult novels, two young reader novels, and ten nonfiction books, was dubbed “a quintessential American voice” by Jane Smiley, in Vogue Magazine.
+New York Times best-selling author SANDRA DALLAS, the author of fifteen adult novels, two young reader novels, and ten nonfiction books, was dubbed “a quintessential American voice” by Jane Smiley, in Vogue Magazine.
 Sandra’s novels with their themes of loyalty, friendship, and human dignity have been translated into a dozen foreign languages and have been optioned for films.

 A journalism graduate of the University of Denver, Sandra began her writing career as a reporter with Business Week.
 A staff member for twenty-five years (and the magazine’s first female bureau chief,) she covered the Rocky Mountain region, writing about everything from penny-stock scandals to hard-rock mining, western energy development to contemporary polygamy.
 Many of her experiences have been incorporated into her novels.